THE ARK OF HIS COVENANT

 It is those who suffer patiently with Him who shall reign with Him.

-If we suffer, we shall also reign with him: if we deny him, he also will deny us: (II Timothy 2:12)
+If we endure, we shall also reign with Him.
+If we deny Him, He also will deny us.
+(II Timothy 2:12)

 The Word of God is our only reliable source of truth concerning our eternal destiny.

 We Christians have many traditions.
 We absolutely must, in the present hour, return to a careful study of the written Word and determine whether or not our hope is solidly founded in the Scriptures or is a fable.

 The hope of a pre-tribulation “rapture” that will carry all believers into Paradise so they will not suffer under Antichrist or during the great tribulation is definitely not found in the Scriptures.
 It is a fable.

 The hope that Gentile Christians will rule in Heaven while Jewish believers install God’s Kingdom on the earth is definitely not found in the Scriptures.
 It is a fable.